bitcoin-dev-project/battle-of-galen-erso/README.md

 An attack is considered successful when a target node is no longer in sync with the most-work chain.
 This could be the result of:
 - An eclipse attack
-- An out-of-memory error killing the node process
+- An out-of-memory error killing the node process (the nodes are programmed not to restart)
 - A CPU denial-of-service preventing the node from verifying new blocks

 Attackers will not be able to generate their own blocks on the battlefield